ActionMesh: Animated 3D Mesh Generation with Temporal 3D Diffusion: Experiments

 \paragraph{Real-world videos.} In \Cref{fig:qualitative_davis}, we demonstrate our method's robustness by showing qualitative results on real-world videos from DAVIS~\citep{Perazzi2016DAVIS}, where a segmentation model was used to isolate the foreground object.
 Although our model was only trained on synthetic data, it is able to perform accurate 4D reconstructions on these challenging examples.
 In particular, it is able to capture large-scale motions like a jumping horse (top right) as well as more subtle movements like a bear walking (bottom right).
 Notably, our rig-free approach excels in handling complex, multi-part animations, as illustrated by the aquarium scene (bottom left).

-\paragraph{Motion transfer.} In~\Cref{fig:motion_transfer}, we show our model's ability to transfer motion from a given video representing an object A to a different 3D object B, without explicitly being trained for this task.
-In particular, we found this process to work well when the semantic correspondences between object A and object B can be established.
-For example, our model enables us to seamlessly animate a 3D dragon using a casual video of a flying bird (bottom).
+\paragraph{Motion transfer.} In~\Cref{fig:motion_transfer}, we show our model's ability to transfer motion from a video representing an object A to a different object B, without explicit training for this task.
+We found this process to work well when semantic correspondences between objects can be established, like animating a 3D dragon using a video of a flying bird (botton).

 \paragraph{Ablation study.} \Cref{tab:ablation_main} analyzes the influence of some of our key design choices.
 First, we remove stage II and thus evaluate the performance of stage I only, which is not able to produce animated 3D meshes.
 Interestingly, stage II preserves the 3D reconstruction quality while allowing us to predict an animated mesh.
 Second, we remove both stages; this amounts to running the image-to-3D model (TripoSG) on each frame independently.
 This experiment shows that stage I is the critical component to obtain accurate 4D reconstructions.
 Besides, thanks to our minimal modifications, it is worth noting that adding both stages does not harm the 3D reconstruction quality of our backbone.
 Finally, we replace the TripoSG~\citep{li2025triposg} backbone with Craftsman~\citep{li2024craftsman} and observe that the method still achieves competitive performances.
 We provide additional analysis in our supplementary material.